-- On Flat or moderate lots, the maximum height of any part of any multistorey house (excluding chimneys) must not exceed 9m above finished surface level at that point. - For steep lots, the maximum height of any part of any multistorey house (excluding chimneys) must not exceed 10m above finished surface level at that point.
+- On Flat or moderate lots, the maximum height of any part of any multistorey house (excluding chimneys) must not exceed 9m above finished surface level at any point. - · For steep lots, the maximum height of any part of any multistorey house (excluding chimneys) must not exceed 10m above finished surface level at any point.